-I want to help you land that principal job you really want.
-If you haven’t seen it yet, check out my interview tips for teachers and principals.
+We need good leaders in education.
+I want you to be one.
+Start by creating a powerful principal resume.
+Make sure you have strong letters of recommendation.
+Check out my interview tips for teachers and principals.
 Then, use this comprehensive list of principal interview questions to prepare.

 Know that no one can give you every question you’ll be asked.
 In fact, the best jobs and cultures will likely throw you a curveball.
 The goal with a list of interview questions isn’t to prepare you like copying a stolen test in high school.